allison-johnson/sinatra-practice-it/notes.md

 - Seed database!

-- Radio buttons for difficulty
+- Radio buttons for difficulty?

 - Where to redirect if correct teacher is not logged in???